samuelcotterall/aigen/README.md

 - `--out-dir <path>` — explicit output parent directory (overrides cwd).
 - `--tools-source <url|file>` — URL or local JSON file path to load tool choices from.
 - `--name <displayName>` — skip prompt and use this agent display name.

+Presets / deterministic re-runs

+You can export the resolved choices from a run into `aigen.config.json` and reapply it later to reproduce the same generated output.

+- Export after an interactive run:

+	npx aigen --save-config

+- Apply a saved config non-interactively:

+	npx aigen apply-config ./aigen.config.json

+The exported manifest includes `templateFingerprint` (sha1) and `generatorVersion` so you can detect template drift when replaying across projects.

 ```